MSDEVMTL/GlobalAzureBootcamp2018/Step 8 - Azure Monitor/README.md

 # Explore monitoring and troubleshooting with Azure Monitor

-Azure Monitor is a service that gives you visibility into the performance, health and states of your Azure resources.
+Azure Monitor is a landing page that helps users to have a better visibility into the performance, health and states of your Azure resources.

-Azure Monitor is available for almost every Azure resource and provides almost "free" out of the box monitoring otion.

 During this session, you will learn how to use Azure Monitor to perform troubleshooting.
 You will understand how Azure Monitor can help you to have a better visibility into anything that can impact your app availability and performance.